softwaresaved/NGCMGSoton-2015-06-21/novice/python/motivation.md

 ## Control Flow: Repeating actions with loops

 -  What a loop does?
--  Writing loops accurately to repeat simple calculations
+-  Writing loops to repeat simple calculations
--  Trace changes to a loop variable as the loop runs
+-  Track changes to a loop variable as the loop runs
--  Trace changes to other variables as they are updated by a `for` loop
+-  Track changes to other variables as they are updated by a `for` loop

 ## Control Flow: Making choices

 -  Write conditional statements including `if`, `elif` and `else`
--  Correctly evaluate expressions containing `and` and `or`
+-  Evaluate expressions containing `and` and `or`

 ## Creating Functions